PTSD Hypervigilance Or Hyperawareness: Managing Hypervigilant Behavior

 • Focus on your strengths.
 If you notice you’ve said two unkind things to yourself, try to replace those comments with two kind expressions that highlight your unique strengths and abilities.

-4. Build your support system
+4. Building your support system can help manage increased alertness

 Some people find that in-person or online support groups can provide a sense of community and solidarity with people whose symptoms mirror their own.
 Other people may confide in close friends, family members, and other loved ones.